salemsajjad/Vitis-HLS-Sequential/03-Circular_Shift_Register/README.md

-# there is an Exmaple of using shift registers in Vitis HLS
+# there is an Exmaple of using circular shift registers in Vitis HLS

 In this example I've designed a circular shift register containing one static register.